LibreScore/app-librescore/README.md

 1. Download [LibreScore.apk](https://github.com/LibreScore/app-librescore/releases/latest/download/LibreScore.apk)
 2. Open the APK file to install it

-> Note: a message may appear about Play Protect.
+> Note: A message may appear about Play Protect.
 Tap `Install Anyway` at the bottom

 </div>